 The Sandero is based on the same underpinnings as the latest Renault Clio - our favourite small car - and that's most evident inside.
 The climate control knobs are identical for instance, and overall, materials in the Stepway have taken a big step up in quality.
 We'd recommend skipping the Essential trim and going straight for Comfort; its eight-inch touchscreen makes the interior feel modern, while Apple CarPlay and Android Auto should also keep connectivity up-to-date.

 Both engine options are versions of the same petrol three-cylinder, badged either TCe 90 or TCe 100 Bi-Fuel.
-The cheaper version will suit most drivers, and returns up to 50mpg.
+The cheaper version will suit most drivers, and returns around 50mpg.
 The Bi-Fuel is intriguing, because it's one of the only cars on sale in the UK with an LPG (liquid petroleum gas) fuel tank in addition to its petrol one.
 This means it can switch between the two fuels, with LPG costing significantly less to buy.

 Considering just how much you get for your money, the Sandero Stepway represents staggering value.
 The fact there are now fewer compromises in key areas like safety equipment only adds to its desirability, and should help broaden Dacia's appeal.

 Considering the price of the Sandero Stepway is so low, even without the most economical engine fitted, your motoring budget would still be in the green.
 So the fact the 1.0-litre three-cylinder petrol engine is pretty thrifty only makes the Dacia more compelling.
 There are just two versions available - the standard TCe 90 and a TCe 100 Bi-Fuel version.